Contact the Mental Welfare Commission communications team on 0131 313 8777.

 events and the latest advice on mental health and adults with

-The Mental Welfare Commission for Scotland today published twelve new local visit reports.
+The Mental Welfare Commission for Scotland today published three new reports on its visits to NHS hospital wards and units.

-The Mental Welfare Commission for Scotland today published fourteen new local visit reports.
-These include visits to hospital wards and units, and the State Hospital.
+The Mental Welfare Commission for Scotland today published six new reports on its visits to NHS hospital wards and units.

-The Mental Welfare Commission for Scotland today published six new local visit reports.
-These include visits to NHS hospital wards and units, and a prison.
+The Mental Welfare Commission for Scotland today published three new local visit reports.